Sharon Kennedy

 Biography

-- Her focus is on identifying, analysing, tracking and sharing knowledge relating to key sector and legal developments and issues for the benefit of both our firm’s Litigation and Investigations Department and our clients.
+- Sharon’s focus is on identifying, analysing, tracking and sharing knowledge relating to key sector and legal developments and issues for the benefit of our lawyers and our clients.
+Her role is to ensure our lawyers and our clients are always ahead of the curve.

 The Growth of Class Actions: What’s next?